[−][src]Struct lexpr::datum::Ref

 If the value is a list, return an iterator over the list elements.

-If the value is not either a cons cell or Null
+If the value is not either a cons cell or Null, None is returned.

 Note that the returned iterator has special behavior for improper lists, yielding the